gdgng/Project-Tracker/README.md

 better prompy.
 It took a few hours to explain that fear and greed where positioned correctly but the colors where just wrong and on the wrong side.

-If you use the program and make adjustements, please let me know.
+If you use the program and make adjustments, please let me know.
 Woukd like to learn.

 Main program: tracker.py needs tracker.xlsx
 sub programs: